 The Supreme Court’s ruling in Citizens United vs the Federal Election Commission declared that corporations have the same rights as actual people, so they can spend money to influence elections.
 It does not protect Americans who don’t have millions to spend on elections- when you’re struggling to put food on the table because your job doesn’t pay a decent wage, even finding ten bucks to give to a campaign is a struggle.
 This makes the government work for the companies and rich people who already have money, not protect those who need it most.
 We need a Constitutional Amendment to clean up our elections; it should include a nationwide mail ballot system with automatic voter registration, and elections should be publicly financed.
 Removing fundraising as part of the campaign process will give candidates time to talk to constituents and work on legislation when they’re in Washington D.C. instead of wooing donors and lobbyists.

 Everyone needs excellent public education from preschool through college or trade school, and getting an education should not hurt anyone’s financial well-being.
 High quality, debt-free education will create a stronger economy and reduce burdens on families and the government.
 Eliminating student debt will be a huge benefit to our economy since people will be able to get better jobs and invest the money currently going toward loan payments in a home, starting a family, or saving for retirement.

 Reproductive health is private, and all decisions are made by the person and their doctor.
-Reorganizing our healthcare to a national system will remove the burden some religious employers experience because of their personal religious beliefs.
+Reorganizing our healthcare to a universal, single-payer system will remove the burden some religious employers experience because of their personal religious beliefs.

 Marriage is a civil right, and discrimination based on sexual orientation or gender identity is unacceptable.
 Personal beliefs are not an excuse to refuse services or employment.